anatomical segmentation algorithm

 - End draw mask = right-click, or return to circle at beginning

-!NOTE!: The GUI automatically saves after you draw a mask but NOT after segmentation and NOT after 3D mask drawing (too slow).
+!NOTE!: The GUI automatically saves after you draw a mask but NOT after segmentation.
 Save in the file menu or with Ctrl+S. The output file is in the same folder as the loaded image with

 |CTRL+Z||undo previously drawn mask/stroke|